-How does conveyancing in Kendal differ for newly converted properties?
+How does conveyancing in Kendal differ for new build properties?

-Most buyers of new build residence in Kendal come to us having been asked by the seller to sign contracts and commit to the purchase even before the residence is built.
-This is because developers in Kendal typically acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Kendal approach us having been asked by the builder to exchange contracts and commit to the purchase even before the house is completed.
+This is because developers in Kendal tend to acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Kendal or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Kendal or who has acted in the same development.